mini-360/PicPrism/README.md

 **Video Number:**

-- In which day you're
+- In which day you're : DAY => 4/17
-- Your good Name
+- Your good Name : Aniket

 Welcome to **PicPrism**, a dynamic and feature-rich platform designed for bloggers and readers alike.
 Dive into a world where ideas meet execution, and where every post creates a vibe that resonates.